bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Flex charts

-So far, you\'ve covered different ways in which a flex box can be used to add functionality to a web page.
+So far, you&apos;ve covered different ways in which a flex box can be used to add functionality to a web page.

-In this section (flex charts), you\'re going to explore the versatility of flex boxes even further by using them to create bar charts.
+In this section (flex charts), you&apos;re going to explore the versatility of flex boxes even further by using them to create bar charts.

 Bar charts are a common way of visualizing data used in statistics.

-It\'s easier to compare and understand data when viewing it in the form of rectangular bars that have heights in proportion to the values they represent.
+It&apos;s easier to compare and understand data when viewing it in the form of rectangular bars that have heights in proportion to the values they represent.

 The different bars stacked alongside represent the classifying criteria.

-There are sophisticated data visualization tools available today that support web pages but it\'s fairly straightforward to integrate data using CSS.
+There are sophisticated data visualization tools available today that support web pages but it&apos;s fairly straightforward to integrate data using CSS.
 CSS provides a straightforward way to do this by using flex box, with flex boxes, you can generate both vertical and horizontal bar charts.